MindfulwareDev/PromptProof/README.md

 "Hic sunt dracones"

 Introduction: Yes, there are thousands of "AI's best top 100 prompts" list.
 This is not one.
-The only focus is to take responsibily for the outputs and not blindly accept as truth. take A secondary goal is to reduce overall tokens used for any API call.
+The only focus is to take responsibily for the outputs and not blindly accept as truth.
+A secondary goal is to reduce overall tokens used for any API call.

 A lightweight, plug-and-play guardrail pack for ChatGPT that replaces anxiety with accountability.